sudo-parnab/Its-algober/README.md

 ### **Encountering Issues?**

-If you're facing any problems, ask on [Its Algober WhatsApp Group](https://chat.whatsapp.com/HfqDn52yy6l8T2d6fL0hKU)
+If you're facing any problems, ask on [Its Hacktober WhatsApp Group](https://chat.whatsapp.com/HfqDn52yy6l8T2d6fL0hKU)

 Our community is here to help!
 Feel free to ask questions, seek advice, or collaborate on solutions.